awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  You can use all the isolation levels on the Aurora primary instance\.

  On Aurora reader DB instances, parallel query applies to statements performed under the `REPEATABLE READ` isolation level\.
 Aurora MySQL versions 1\.23 and 2\.09 or higher can also use the `READ COMMITTED` isolation level on reader DB instances\. `REPEATABLE READ` is the default isolation level for Aurora reader DB instances\.
-To use `READ COMMITTED` isolation level on reader DB instances requires setting the `aurora_read_replica_read_committed` configuration option\.
+To use `READ COMMITTED` isolation level on reader DB instances requires setting the `aurora_read_replica_read_committed` configuration option at the session level\.

  For more information about Aurora isolation levels, see [Aurora MySQL Isolation Levels](AuroraMySQL.Reference.md#AuroraMySQL.Reference.IsolationLevels)\.